 Syntax and Terminology

-In this section, we’re going to run through most of the basic syntax and terminology that you’ll need to interpret mathematical equations, specifically for machine learning.
+In this section, we’ll do a lightening run through of most of the basic syntax and terminology that you’ll need to interpret mathematical equations, specifically for machine learning.
 This will give you a basis to understand the rest of the book.

-Don’t worry if not everything makes sense yet.
-You’ll probably wish to refer back to this chapter as you move on.
+Don’t worry if not everything makes sense yet, we’ll refer back to this chapter as we move on together.

 Variables